IUREDCap/redcap-etl/docs/InstallationGuide.md

         sudo apt install apache2 libapache2-mod-php

 #### Web script installation
 To set up the Data Entry Trigger (DET) web script, that will process the DET, use the following command:

         bin/install_web_scripts.php

 You need to specify the directory where you want the web scripts installed.
-And, if you placed you configuration file(s) in a directory other that REDCap ETL's config directory, you will also need to specify a configuration directory.
+And, if you placed you configuration file(s) in a directory other that REDCap-ETL's config directory, you will also need to specify a configuration directory.
 When this web script is run, it will recurse through the config directory, and install the web scripts (if any) specified in the configuration (.ini) files that it finds to the specified web directory.
 For example:

         php install_web_scripts.php -w /var/www/html

-would install all web scripts specified in configuration (.ini) files in REDCap ETL's config directory to the /var/www/html directory.
+would install all web scripts specified in configuration (.ini) files in REDCap-ETL's config directory to the /var/www/html directory.

 #### Configure the DET in REDCap
 You need to configure the DET in REDCap.
 To do this:

 1. Go to **Project Setup** for your configuration project in REDCap.
 2. In the **Enable optional modules and customization** section, click on the **Additional customizations** button.
 3. In the customizations dialog, check the **Data Entry Trigger** box, and enter the URL for your installed web script.
 4. Click on the **Save** button

 Running the ETL Process
 -------------------------------------

-There are 3 ways to run REDCap ETL:
+There are 3 ways to run REDCap-ETL:

 1. __Manual.__ Execute the **bin/redcap_etl.php** command manually on the server
 2. __DET.__ Generate a DET (Data Entry Trigger) by saving the "Run" form of